 - You may also dispose of old tires at the place where new tires are purchased (normally for a fee - call first).

 - Toner cartridges accepted at Staples and at U.S. Post Office locations.
 To set up a free toner cartridge collection program from your business, contact Enterprise PC Services in Herndon, Virginia, at 703-472-1232.

 - Many mail-back programs accept ink and toner cartridges.
-Examples include Quill Ink Cartridge Recycling and Cartridges for Kids.
+Examples include Quill Ink Cartridge Recycling.

 VHS and Cassette Tapes